bryanbcook/PSBlogger/README.md

 1. Fetch an individual post from your blog

    ```
-   Get-BloggerPost -PostId <postid>
+   $post = Get-BloggerPost -PostId <postid>
    ```

    You can also persist the post to disk as HTML or markdown in the current directory.

    When using `HTML` format, files are saved as `<postid>.html`

    When using `Markdown` format, files are saved as `<title>.md`